 PECO funding is based on estimated available revenues.
-Allocations to state colleges is determined by a statutory formula that considers building age and value.
+Allocations to public schools, state colleges and universities are determined by a statutory formula that considers building age and value.
 Disbursements of cash occur monthly to over 100 K-20 education agencies for maintenance, repair, renovation and remodeling projects.